yhouyang02/CPlannerLite/README.md

-Exceptions are thrown from `src/main/model` when illegal actions are performed against the worklist (e.g. trying to add a course conflicting with existing ones, trying to delete a non-existing course from the worklist, trying to add a course with an impossible schedule, etc.) The below list contains all methods that throw an exception declared in `src/main/exception`.
+Exceptions are thrown from `src/main/model` when illegal actions are performed against the worklist (e.g. trying to add a course conflicting with existing ones, trying to delete a non-existing course from the worklist, trying to add a course with an impossible schedule, etc.) The below list contains all public methods that throw an exception declared in `src/main/exception`.

 - `src/main/model/Time.java`